 Cell penetrating peptides

 One of the major problems in cell biology is the inefficient transfer of peptides or proteins across cellular membranes.
 In order to deliver a peptide or a protein from the outside to the inside of intact cells, a carrier is generally required.
-Cell Penetrating Peptides (also known as Protein Transduction Domains, PTDs), are carriers with small peptide domains (generally less than 40 amino acids) that can easily cross cell membranes.
-Multiple CPPs have been identified that facilitate cellular uptake of various molecular cargo, ranging from nanosize particles to small chemical molecules.
-Cell penetrating sequences can be used as extensions to peptide sequences thereby making them more permeable to cell membranes, or cell penetrating peptides can be attached to other cargo molecules to enhance their cellular uptake.
+Cell Penetrating Peptides (CPPs, also known as Protein Transduction Domains, PTDs), are carriers with small peptide domains (generally less than 40 amino acids) that can easily cross cell membranes.
+Multiple cell permeable peptides have been identified that facilitate cellular uptake of various molecular cargo, ranging from nanosize particles to small chemical molecules.
+Cell penetrating sequences can be used as extensions to peptide sequences thereby making them more permeable to cell membranes, or cell penetrating peptide can be attached to other cargo molecules to enhance their cellular uptake.

 Synthesis of Cell Penetrating Peptides